18.03.2024

 The basic formula for calculating combat power

-Let's denote the power of the character as P. Then the condition for a greater probability of player 1 winning over player 2 will look like this:
+Let's denote the character's power as P. Then the condition for a greater probability of player 1 winning over player 2 will look like this:

 Formula 1